by Polly Bresnick on February 27, 2014 in Must Reads with No Comments »

 This video is an important and inspiring reminder that it takes hard work to produce something you’re proud of, and it’s worth it!

-by Sujey Batista on July 12, 2012 in Uncategorized with No Comments »
+by Sujey Batista on July 12, 2012 in Reflections with No Comments »

 Students often find themselves on the verge of flunking a class, and having already lost the option to withdraw, the realization of the situation produces a panic that becomes debilitating.
 As a result, some students succumb to the frenzy and allow the rest of their semester to crash and burn.